astubenbord/paperless-mobile/README.md

 ## Languages and Translations
 If you want to contribute to translate the app into your language, create an issue and you will be invited to the Localizely project.

+Thanks to the following contributors for providing translations:
+- Czech language by <a href="https://github.com/svetlemodry">svetlemodry</a>

 <!-- ROADMAP -->
 ## Roadmap
 - [x] Add download functionality (implemented, but flutter cannot download to useful directories except app directory)